The Explorer of the Amphibians of Medvednica

 – attend Medieval Days on Medvednica which take place in September of each year

 – as an explorer of the amphibians of Medvednica you will have the opportunity to be part of the Park Service during the monitoring the fauna at Medvednica

 – by spending time outdoors and actively participating in various aspects of the Public Service’s work you will help contribute to the protection and preservation/conservation of Medvednica

-Contact Denis Kovačić, the head of the advertising, sales and tourist sector at the Medvednica Nature Park by filling in the form.
-Denis will contact you with further information or apply you for volunteering if you are interested (and if there are positions available)!
+Contact Andreu Kostelić, the head of the department of promotion, education, and interpretation of the department at the Medvednica Nature Park by filling in the form.
+Andrea, Sanja, or Denis will contact you with further information or apply you for volunteering if you are interested (and if there are positions available)!